zevv/duc/doc/duc.md

   called `duc`, or a package without dependencies on X-windows called `duc-nox`, for which the latter lacks the `duc gui` command.

+* `duc index` is hogging my system and using a lot of CPU and I/O!

+  Traversing a file system is hard work - which is the exact reason why Duc exists in the first place.
+You can use the default tools to make Duc behave nice towards other processes on your machine, use something like:

+  `nice -20 ionice -c 3 duc index [options]`

+  This makes `duc index` run with the lowest CPU and I/O scheduler priorities, which is nicer to all the other processes on your machine.

 ## FILES

 At startup duc tries to read its configuration from three locations in this